 Locating data for the lab:

-Data stored in the GIS Lab
+Data used in the GIS Lab

 Understanding where data is and how to manage your own spatial data: